 Recipe FAQs

-Keep in an airtight container in the fridge for up to 3 days.
-Reheat gently, adding a splash of water or oil to keep it from drying.
+Store in an airtight container in the fridge for up to 3 days.
+Reheat gently on the stove.

 This Filipino corned beef and cabbage combo is proof comfort food doesnโt have to be complicated or heavy.
 Itโs fast, flavorful, and totally adaptable โ whether youโre craving simplicity or want to riff into corned beef rice, hash, or breakfast bowls.